 Asked about the emergency procedure used by Britain, he said EU countries had opted for a more thorough procedure to boost confidence in vaccines.

-"If you evaluate only the partial data as they are doing they also take a minimum of risk," the EMA's former head Guido Rasi told Italian radio.
+"If you evaluate only the partial data as they are doing they also take a minimum of risk," the EMA's former head Guido Rasi told an Italian radio.

 "Personally I would have expected a robust review of all available data, which the British government has not done to be able to say that without Europe you come first," he added.